HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-jQuery remains on top with 84% of mobile pages containing jQuery, however React usage has jumped from 4% to 8% since last year, which is a significant increase.
-Also worth noticing is the usage of Isotope (uses jQuery) to 7% leading to RequireJS falling out of the picture with 2% usage.
+jQuery remains the most popular library, used by a staggering 84% of mobile pages.
+React usage has jumped from 4% to 8% since last year, which is a significant increase.
+React's increase may be partially due to recent <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/issues/2450">detection improvements</a> to Wappalyzer, and may not necessarily reflect the actual change in adoption.
+It's also worth noting that Isotope, which uses jQuery, is found on 7% of pages, leading to RequireJS falling out of the top spots on just 2% of pages.

-One might wonder why jQuery is so dominant and hasn't disappeared over time.
+You might wonder why jQuery is still so dominant in 2021.
 There are two main reasons for this.
-First, as [highlighted over the previous years](../2019/javascript#open-source-libraries-and-frameworks), is that most of the <a hreflang="en" href="https://wordpress.org/">WordPress</a> sites use jQuery, which contributes to a major participation of jQuery.
-Second, even if the wide usage of jQuery is ignored for a moment, several of the other top-used JavaScript libraries still rely on jQuery in some way under the hood.
+First, as [highlighted over the previous years](../2019/javascript#open-source-libraries-and-frameworks), most <a hreflang="en" href="https://wordpress.org/">WordPress</a> sites use jQuery.
+Given that WordPress is used on nearly a third of all websites, according to the [CMS](./cms) chapter, this accounts for a huge proportion of jQuery adoption.
+Second, several of the other top-used JavaScript libraries still rely on jQuery in some way under the hood, contributing to indirect adoption of the library.

+{{ figure_markup(
+  content="3.5.1",
+  caption="The most popular version of jQuery.", classes="big-number", sheets_gid="1097559251",
+  sql_file="frameworks_libraries_by_version.sql"
+  )
+}}

+The most popular version of jQuery is 3.5.1, which is used by 21.3% of mobile pages.
+The next most popular version of jQuery is 1.12.4, at 14.4% of mobile pages.
+The leap to version 3.0 can be explained by a <a hreflang="en" href="https://wptavern.com/major-jquery-changes-on-the-way-for-wordpress-5-5-and-beyond">change to WordPress core</a> in 2020, which upgraded the default version of jQuery from 1.12.4 to 3.5.1.

 ### Libraries used together

-The adoption of JavaScript frameworks doesn't see a substantial change compared to the previous years.
-With the way the adoption is measured, there is a <a hreflang="en" href="https://github.com/AliasIO/wappalyzer/issues/2450">detection limitation</a> which doesn't let Wappalyzer capture the percentage precisely.
-Additionally, the detection is only run on home pages which doesn't capture accurately the overall framework adoption.

-It would instead be interesting to look at how the popular frameworks and libraries approach the usage of other libraries.
-This means how many frameworks or libraries actually rely on other libraries in production.
+Now let's look at how the popular frameworks and libraries are used together on the same page.

 <figure>
   <table>
     <thead>
       <tr>
-        <th>Frameworks/Libraries</th>
+        <th>Frameworks and libraries</th>
         <th>Desktop</th>
         <th>Mobile</th>
       </tr>